cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-david-wheeler/index.md

 David's work on pgTAP, a suite of database functions that make it easy to write TAP-emitting unit tests in `psql` scripts or xUnit-style test functions.
 Or Sqitch, the database change management application.
-He's also the "bull- headed guy who ported SQL/JSON Path to Go" (WIP).
+He's also the "bull- headed guy who ported SQL/JSON Path to Go" ([Playground](https://theory.github.io/sqljson/)).
 The man keeps busy...

 He's not quite sure where he first heard about CloudNativePG; maybe at a PGConf?
 "I was kind of aware of it as a thing when I started at Tembo, which